 We would appreciate 24 hours notice to enable us to book another patient in.

 We understand that sometimes life gets in the way and appointments can be forgotten – most times this is a “once off” situation.
 However it is the policy of this practice to contact general practice patients by phone if they fail to attend an appointment to make sure everything is OK.
 If a second appointment is missed we will again contact them and then send a letter reminding them of our policy.
 If a third appointment is missed then the doctor may charge a cancellation fee of $50.00.
 If you have any questions regarding this policy please feel free to talk to our support staff or your doctor.

 We are a private billing practice.
 A list of fees for consultations and for dressings is available on the notice board in the waiting room and at reception.
 We would appreciate payment on the day of consultation.
 Fees are payable by most major credit cards (check with reception), Eftpos and cash.
 A discount is given for consultations paid on the day and if your bank details are registered with Medicare we can submit the claim for you.
 Please discuss with your doctor if your medical care is causing you financial difficulties.
 Pensioners and health care card holders may be charged a reduced rate.
 However, some extended or more complex consultations may not be reduced.
-Treatment room supplies including vaccines, dressings or some equipment used for certain procedures may attract non-rebateable costs on top of consultation fees.
+Treatment room supplies including vaccines, dressings or some equipment used for certain procedures may attract non- Medicare rebateable costs on top of consultation fees.
 Please discuss with the practice nurse, reception or your doctor.